AgentTroll/blog/2019-07-28-lets-talk-privacy.md

 or if they never sell it, or if they don't even have it stored in the first place.
 Why am I sending this data then?
-That would be analogous to going out to lunch and then suddenly announcing to people that I have bowel issues.
-Not only would this be completely inappropriate, the information I'm giving is completely unecessary because I'm going to eat, not going to the doctor.
+That would be analogous to going out to lunch and then suddenly informing everyone there of my personal health issues.
+Not only would this be completely inappropriate, but the information I'm announcing is completely unecessary because I'm going to eat, not going to the doctor.
 To apply this to a browser for example, why is Google Chrome sending information back to Google when my browser would work completely fine without that data sent anywhere?
 I don't care what is being sent, why is it even sent in the first